Frederick Arthur Verner: Life and career

 He also carefully studied the buffalo, starting in 1875, and used these sketches (National Gallery of Canada) as the basis for pictures, although he may never have seen one in the wild.
 He assembled these private notes of Indian tipis and buffalo in landscapes in which he sought to convey the light and breadth of the Canadian West.
 His gift lay in his ability to convey a time of day and tranquil, solitary places, what James Fenimore Cooper called in The Deerslayer (1841) ‘wild majesty”.
 Verner`s world is in sharp contrast to the work of American painters such as Charles Marion Russell.

 In 1880, Verner moved permanently to London but continued to visit Canada sporadically, and he exhibited his paintings in shows in Toronto; Montreal; New York; Philadelphia; Buffalo; St. Louis; London, England; and elsewhere.
 He exhibited his work with the Ontario Society of Artists from 1873 almost every year till the year before his death.
 In 1893, he was made an Associate Member of the Royal Canadian Academy, but he exhibited with the Society from the time it was founded in 1880 until close to his death.
 In 1901, he won a gold medal at the Pan-American Exposition in Buffalo.
 He was elected the first Canadian member of the Royal British Colonial Society of Artists in 1905 and received the diploma in 1910.
-He also exhibited with the Royal Academy in London from 1881 to 1900.
+He also exhibited with the Royal Academy of Arts in London from 1881 to 1900.